bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 Reducing resource requests ["works on the assumption that not all the pods will claim all of their usable resources at the same time"](https://cloud.redhat.com/blog/full-cluster-part-2-protecting-nodes).

-Consideration must be made to determine if several workloads across the cluster would be bursting above their requests, simultaneously at a specific time of day.
+Consideration must be made to determine if several workloads across the cluster would be bursting above their requests simultaneously at a specific time of day.

 #### Node CPU saturation

 Very low CPU requests (i.e., `5m`) may be assigned to workloads such as Jenkins that have minuscule CPU usage when idle, and rely on CPU limits to burst during pipeline runs.
-A potential risk with this configuration is if the node a workload is scheduled on is being heavily utilized, the workload will not be able to burst much higher than the given CPU requests, potentially causing a significant slowdown.
+A potential risk with this configuration is if the node a workload is scheduled on is being heavily utilized.
+The workload will not be able to burst much higher than the given CPU requests, potentially causing a significant slowdown.

-However, this will not cause pod evictions, and CPU throttling (extensively below CPU limits) can be mitigated ensuring nodes across the cluster are evenly balanced and not over-utilized.
+However, this will not cause pod evictions.
+CPU throttling (extensively below CPU limits) can be mitigated, ensuring nodes across the cluster are evenly balanced and not over-utilized.

 #### Node memory saturation